stargatedaw/stargate-soundtouch/readme.md

 # SoundTouch library

+## SoundTouch git repository moved to codeberg.org

+2021-10-14 OP: For some reason that currently is unknown to us, gitlab.com blocked soundtouch account without any prior or posterior notice, hence soundtouch repository moved to codeberg.org, hopefully a more stable and friendly home for an opensource project.

+## About

 SoundTouch is an open-source audio processing library that allows changing the sound tempo, pitch and playback rate parameters independently from each other:
 * Change **tempo** while maintaining the original pitch
 * Change **pitch** while maintaining the original tempo